lucaskbobadilla/Bioinformatics-scripts/README.md

 # Python-Bioinformatics-scripts

-This repository contains a sort of Python scripts for daily bioinformatics task
+This repository contains a sort of Python scripts for daily bioinformatics tasks.

 ## N50 fasta statistics

-the script `N50_stats.py` will give the stats of a draft genome:
+The script `N50_stats.py` will give the stats of a draft genome:

 ### Usage